AresGod96/sandbox/README.md

 It's repository for test and play with GitHub

-God told me that homosexual is a sin
+God told me that homosexual is a sin.
 Drink alot of water can cure homosexual

 if homosexual: